 - Medical/vocational rehabilitation

-While many ministers are paid as independent contractors rather than as actual employees of the church, most state Workers’ Compensation bureaus do not consider members of the clergy as contract workers because of the unique relationship of the employer and employee.
+Many ministers receive payment as independent contractors rather than as actual employees of the church.
+However, most state Workers’ Compensation bureaus do not consider members of the clergy as contract workers because of the unique relationship between the employer and employee.
 It’s extremely crucial to ensure that your church provides your minister with full workers’ compensation coverage from GuideOne Insurance.

 Frequently Asked Questions

-In the event of workplace injury, illness, or death, many questions will arise that your church will need to be prepared to answer.
+In the event of workplace injury, illness, or death, many questions arise that your church will need to answer.

 Q: Does workers’ compensation insurance replace an employee’s severely health or disability insurance?